printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

 ---

-### Time for globalization
+### Preparing for Globalization

-Let's assume now that the widget has become so popular that we want to create variations in other languages too.
-It's not a problem to make a Spanish or French version, but what about Arabic ?
-It's written in RTL (Right to Left).
-Adding a `dir="rtl"` attribute to the element should fix the issue, right ?
-Let's see how it looks like.
+Now, let’s assume the widget becomes so popular that we want to create versions in other languages.
+While translating to Spanish or French is straightforward, what about Arabic, which is written right-to-left (RTL)?
+Simply adding a `dir="rtl"` attribute should address this, but let’s see the outcome:

 <div class="code-result" dir="rtl">
   <template shadowrootmode="open">